Last updated Feb 10, 2023

 Press Ctrl+C to cancel.

 You can now automatically deploy changes to your codebase and install packages, while tunneling.
-These changes appear on the Atlassian site where your app is installed.
+These changes appear on the Atlassian site or Bitbucket workspace where your app is installed.

-The forge tunnel command only forwards traffic when the user in Jira, Confluence, or Jira Service Management matches the Forge CLI user.
+The forge tunnel command only forwards traffic when the user (in Jira, Confluence, Jira Service Management, or Bitbucket) matches the Forge CLI user.
 For security reasons, you can’t see the traffic of other users.

 For important caveats on how forge tunnel works, see Tunneling.